jmschrei/avocado/README.md

 #### Training a new model

 Using Avocado is easy!
 We can initialize the model just by passing in a list of cell types, a list of assays, and specifying the various hyperparameters.
 The defaults for all of the hyperparameters are those that were used in the manuscript.
-Here is an example of creating a very small model thhat could potentially be trained on a CPU.
+Here is an example of creating a very small model that could potentially be trained on a CPU.

 ```python
 >>> from avocado import Avocado